 As you travel around France, though, you'll discover many variations on the theme.
 In Alsace, saucisson is traditionally spiced with clove, allspice, cinnamon, and nutmeg, making a deeply savory and satisfying wintry salame.
 In Arles, where it is at its purest, you'll find it made with just pork and salt.
 Meanwhile, eastern France, near the Swiss Alps, is famed for its saucisson aux noisettes, a salame made with pork, salt, and whole hazelnuts from Savoy.

 Jambon de Bayonne is the quintessential French cured ham, the country's equivalent of Italian prosciutto di Parma or prosciutto di San Daniele.
 It comes from the city of Bayonne in southwest France, a city cut in two by the Adour River, which sits in the shadows of the Pyrenees Mountains.
 Jambon de Bayonne is a regionally protected foodstuff under PGI (protected geographical indication)—a designation that covers goods whose production, processing, or preparation takes place in a specific area.
 To qualify, the ham must be cured with salt from the Adour River basin only.
-This, along with USDA restrictions on the number of foreign meats allowed for import, is part of the reason Bayonne ham wasn't spotted on American shores until spring of last year.
+This, along with USDA restrictions on the number of foreign meats allowed for import, is part of the reason Bayonne ham wasn't spotted on American shores until the spring of 2017.

 Thinly sliced, a piece of Bayonne ham tastes like a cool glass of clean river water.
 It's slightly salty, evidence of the Adour River's proximity to the Atlantic Ocean, and then sweet from traces of pork fat that melt on your tongue.
-It's still difficult to find in the States, so your best bet is a specialty meat and cheese shop.
+It's still difficult to find in the US, so your best bet is a specialty meat and cheese shop.
 The minimum age for a jambon de Bayonne is only seven months, but a longer cure will give it a more intricate and nuanced flavor—the 12-month ham sold at Murray's Cheese is something truly special.